 Pavel Cernoch studied at the Janacek Academy in Prague and continued his vocal studies with Paolo de Napoli, who remains his mentor today.
 He made his professional debut in his native city of Brno in Die Zauberflöte, and in 2004 he began his association with the National Opera in Prague, where he has been heard in such works as La Traviata, Don Giovanni, Martinu’s The Greek Passion, and The Bartered Bride.
 Cernoch debuted with the Latvian National Opera in Riga as Steva in Jenufa, later returning as Alfredo in La Traviata and the Prince in Rusalka.
 He subsequently appeared at the Vienna Volksoper as Alfredo, Alfred in Die Fledermaus, and Lionel in Martha.
-Cernoch first came to international attention when he sang his first performances of Rusalka at the Greek National Opera in Athens, and important debuts followed in rapid succession.
-He appeared at the Staatsoper Hamburg opposite Anja Harteros in La Traviata at both the Staatsoper Hamburg and the Deutsche Oper Berlin.
-He also appeared at the Staatsoper Hamburg in La Boheme and made his debut at the Staatsoper Berlin in La Traviata, opposite Marina Poplavskaya.
+Cernoch came to international attention when he sang his first performances of Rusalka at the Greek National Opera in Athens, and important debuts followed in rapid succession.
+He appeared opposite Anja Harteros in La Traviata at both the Hamburg State Opera and the Deutsche Oper Berlin.
+He also appeared in Hamburg in La Boheme and made his debut at the Berlin State Opera in La Traviata, opposite Marina Poplavskaya.
 Cernoch then returned to Stuttgart as Boris in Katya Kabanova, debuted in Helsinki in Faust, and appeared at the Glyndebourne Festival in Rusalka.

-Cernoch has collaborated with such eminent conductors as Daniel Barenboim, Andris Nelsons, Kirill Petrenko, Jiri Belohkavek, Gennado Rozdestvensky, Simon Rattle and many others.
-Other roles in his developing repertoire include Romeo in Romeo et Juliette, Des Grieux in Manon, the title role in Werther, and Erik in Der Fliegende Hollaender.
+Cernoch has collaborated with such eminent conductors as Daniel Barenboim, Andris Nelsons, Kirill Petrenko, Jiri Belohkavek, Gennado Rozdestvensky, Sir Simon Rattle and many others.
+Other roles in his developing repertoire include Roméo in Roméo et Juliette, Des Grieux in Manon, the title role in Werther, and Erik in Der Fliegende Holländer.